Carbotubulus: Classification

-When Carbotubulus was first described, its systematic position was not clear and was loosely assigned to the phylum Arthropoda.
-Discovery of Cambrian lobopod Ovatiovermis cribratus from the Burgess Shale in 2017 led to a reanalysis of lobopodian classification, and Carbotubulus was assigned to a group Panarthropoda, specifically belonging to the family Hallucigeniidae along with the various species of Hallucigenia and Cardiodictyon catenulum.
-This classification is still controversial, especially after the discovery of the second post-Cambrian (Silurian) long-legged lobopodian, Thanahita distos, from the Herefordshire Lagerstätte at the England–Wales border in UK in 2018.
+When Carbotubulus was first described, its systematic position was not clear and was loosely assigned to the group Panarthropoda (or in the original description, Arthropoda sensu lato).
+Discovery of the Cambrian lobopod Ovatiovermis cribratus from the Burgess Shale in 2017 led to a reanalysis of lobopodian classification, and Carbotubulus was confidently labeled a panarthropod, specifically assigned the family Hallucigeniidae along with Cardiodictyon and the various species of Hallucigenia.

+This classification was controversial, especially after the discovery of the second post-Cambrian (Silurian) long-legged lobopodian, Thanahita distos, from the Herefordshire Lagerstätte at the England–Wales border in UK in 2018.
 The new interpretation suggest that Carbotubulus and Cardiodictyon may lie outside the hallucigeniid family.
+A later study from 2024 disagreed with this, placing Carbotubulus along with Thanahita and Microdictyon in Hallucigeniidae.
+A year later, another paper describing Palaeocampa anthrax found Carbotubulus to be in a polytomy with a variety of traditional Hallucigeniids (though Cardiodictyon and Hallucigenia hongmeia were outside the group).
+A phylogeny of this can be found below.